Alexis Colby: Season 5

 After Alexis was arrested for the murder of Mark Jennings in episode 88, Dex rallies to her defense and bails her out of jail.
 Once she is found guilty because Steven testified against her, Dex and Adam desperately try to clear her name.
 They eventually uncover evidence that Neal McVane is the killer, trying to frame Alexis for ruining him.
 Alexis is freed.

+Also around this time, Alexis meets a formidable new adversary in Dominique Deveraux, a glamorous, wealthy black woman who comes to Denver to reveal she is in fact Blake's secret half-sister.
+After Blake's father, Tom Carrington, makes Blake, Alexis and Dominique equal heirs to his estate after he dies, with Dominique as executor, Alexis is furious.
+She attempts to disrupt Dominique's businesses as much as possible but Dominique counters her at every turn proving herself to be every bit as tough as Alexis is.
+Their rivalry would span three seasons of the series.

-Soon after, in 1984, a young woman named Amanda Bedford appears on Alexis' doorstep; she is Alexis' daughter, and as news of her spreads, Blake takes a special interest.
+Also in 1984, a young woman named Amanda Bedford appears on Alexis' doorstep; she is Alexis' daughter, and as news of her spreads, Blake takes a special interest.
 He soon learns that Alexis was pregnant when he banished her decades before.
 Though Alexis insists that Amanda's father is a ski instructor with whom she was involved, it is eventually revealed that she is indeed Blake's daughter.

 Unaware of the brief affair Amanda had with Dex when they found themselves snowed in together in a remote cabin, Alexis proposes Dex to marry her and, as he regrets his actions, he accepts the proposal.
 Later, Alexis becomes suspicious and tries to keeps Amanda out from Dex by marrying her to Prince Michael of Moldavia, son of King Galen that she had known years ago.
 But during the wedding celebration which takes place in the 15 May 1985 season finale "Royal Wedding", terrorists interrupt the ceremony in an attempt to kill Galen and spray the chapel with gunfire, leaving the entire wedding party seemingly dead or dying on the floor.